ably-labs/Ableye/README.md

 TODO:

 * Give clients a way to change the data that they publish to a channel
-* increase the number of connections that can be created from 2 to 4
+* Increase the number of connections that can be created from 2 to 4
+* Replicate functionality for the realtime client for the rest client
+* Display the SDK version on the title screen
 * Add some nice graphics

 ## Setup